The Healthiest Thanksgiving Menu & Food Ideas

-Learn how to enjoy Thanksgiving healthily and happily with these planning tips and delicious menu ideas!
+Overwhelmed with the thought of preparing a healthy Thanksgiving menu?
+Learn how to enjoy Thanksgiving healthily and happily with these planning tips!

-The infamous Thanksgiving turkey baking in the oven and loved ones catching up around the table.
-Those are just a few of the cherished moments during Thanksgiving.
+The infamous turkey baking in the oven and loved ones catching up around the table before Thanksgiving dinner.
+Those are just a few of the cherished moments during Turkey Day.

 Despite the delight holidays are supposed to bring, they can also bring a time of stress.
 This may be due to worry about sticking to a healthy diet or feeling pressure to meet certain holiday standards.

-Learn how to enjoy Thanksgiving healthily and happily with these planning tips and delicious menu!
+Learn how to enjoy Thanksgiving healthily and happily with these planning tips and a delicious menu!

 Stressed about having thanksgiving foods ready and anxious to not overeat?
-Tend to both physical and mental health using these prep tips for a guilt and stress-free Thanksgiving.
+Tend to both physical and mental health using these prep and planning tips for a stress-free Thanksgiving.

 1. Be Proactive

 Having a guilt-free Thanksgiving can start well before the main event!
-Be proactive with health by exercising daily to enhance energy levels during a busy week and lessen feelings of guilt surrounding food once Thanksgiving arrives.
+Be proactive with health by exercising daily to enhance energy levels during a busy week.

-Map out a daily workout plan and strategize fun activities, including:
+Map out a daily workout plan and strategize fun fall activities, including:

 • Hitting the gym or outdoor hike on Sunday

-• Doing a quick workout before work on Monday
+• Doing a quick circuit workout before work on Monday

 • Scheduling an evening cycling class for Tuesday or Wednesday